mythril-forge/homebrew-classes/docs/homebrew/druid.md

 	- skill proficiencies
 	- saving throw proficiencies
 	- proficiency bonus
-- Your movement and senses are replaced with your beast's movement and senses.
+- Your movement and senses are replaced by the movement and senses of the beast.
 - When you first transform, you temporarily assume the beast's...
 	- hit points
 	- hit dice size